alexchantastic/figma-export/README.md

 Other versions may work, but have not been officially tested.

-You will also need a [Figma API key](https://www.figma.com/developers/api#authentication) (personal access token) that you can generate through your Figma user profile settings and your Figma team ID.
+You will also need a [Figma API key](https://www.figma.com/developers/api#authentication) (personal access token) that you can generate through your Figma user profile settings.

-To find your Figma team ID, navigate to your [Figma home](https://www.figma.com/files/), right click your team in the left sidebar, and then click **Copy link**.
-The last segment of the URL that you copied will contain your team ID: `https://www.figma.com/files/team/1234567890`.

 ## Installation